Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/examples/ec2/README.md

-# Standard EC2 with another data volume
+# EC2 examples

-Configuration in this directory creates a standard EC2 with an additional EBS volume.
+Configuration in this directory shows multiple examples of usage of the module using EC2.
+It show multiple options, extra network interfaces, extra volumes, EIPs, external injection of resources, etc.

 ## Usage